vinejs/vinejs.dev/content/docs/extend/custom_rules.md

 # Creating custom rules

-VineJS enables you to create custom rules and use them as standalone functions or add them as rules to existing schema types.
+VineJS allows you to create custom rules and use them either as standalone functions or add them as methods to existing schema classes.

 A custom rule is a function that performs either validation or normalizes the value of a field.
 It receives the following parameters.